 I used an electric hand whisk, like this one, available from Amazon.

-I used this lemon squeezer which I brought from Amazon, to juice the lemons.
+I used a lemon squeezer which can be brought from Amazon, to juice the lemons.
 So easy!

 Lemon Pudding | Weight Watchers